Additional discounts in case of bank transfer:

 - Outside, dense acoustic silk, which also helps protect against dusting.

-- Diffuser front made of hard, laminated, compressed wood.
+- Diffuser front made of high quality, hard, laminated, compressed wood.
 Usually 3 mm thick.
+The irregular surface of the diffuser covers the entire bandwidth, resulting in smooth, clean acoustics.

-- Bass trap, corner elements are needed in rooms where they cannot cope with deep sounds.
+- Bass trap, corner elements are needed in rooms, or studio where they cannot cope with deep sounds.

 Colours and patterns of panels and fronts: